Name: Mrs. Vardanega-KentClassroom Number: C205Email Address: email@example.com

 Subject: Health EducationExtra Duty: TUPE Site CoordinatorAnimal Rescue Fundraiser Advisor

-**IF YOU ARE NOT RECEIVING REGULAR EMAILED PROGRESS REPORT EVERY FRIDAY FROM ME, PLEASE LET ME AN KNOW!HEALTH CLASSES:Students are required to print out the power point notes for every class.
-The link to them is on this page.**To sign up for reminder texts, please go the Remind link on this page.Please note that I have the 2nd lunchClass SchedulePERIODCLASSPLACEStart TimeEnd TimeThursday/FridayAdvisoryC20511:1111:34Period 1Health
+**IF YOU ARE NOT RECEIVING REGULAR EMAILED PROGRESS REPORT EVERY FRIDAY FROM ME, PLEASE LET ME AN KNOW!**Students are required to print out the power point notes for every class.
+The link to them is on this page.**Please sign up for reminder texts, go the Remind link on this page & follow the directions.Please note that I have the 2nd lunchClass SchedulePERIODCLASSPLACEStart TimeEnd TimeThursday/FridayAdvisoryC20511:1111:34Period 1Health

 High School:Livermore High School (1995)

 Associates In Arts, emphasizing in Pre- Veterinarian medicine

 Major: B.S.; Animal Science with a Livestock Business Management emphasis

 Chapman University (2004)

 Single subject credential in Health & Physical EducationSupplementary authorization in Agriculture

 Almost every weekend you can find me either riding with my horse trainer or showing my horse at American Quarter Horse Association and National Reining Horse Association shows.
 I also enjoy mountain biking, snowboarding, wakeboarding, and spending quality time with my family and friends.

 I was born and raised on a ranch in Livermore, CA, attending elementary, middle and high school in town.
 I was fortunate to be able to own, ride and show horses, where I learned the responsibilities of raising animals.
 I had the amazing opportunity to show my horses up and down the state where I meet some of the most wonderful people in the world; we are still friends to this day!